-8. Jefferson Mobile Data Terminal GHSP Grant Request
+7. Haw River Mobile Data Terminal GHSP Grant Request

-Number(s): M3DA-20-14-05

-Agency(ies): Town of Jefferson P.D.
-Project Leader(s): Jefferson PD
+Number(s): M3DA-21-14-05 Agency(ies): Haw River P.D.
+Project Leader(s): Haw River PD

-Description: The acquisition of the Mobile Data Terminals by the Jefferson Police Department will allow its officers to issue a greater percentage of its traffic citations through the E-Citation program and a means to report traffic crash data to the North Carolina Division of Motor Vehicles through the E-Crash program.
+Description: The acquisition of the Mobile Data Terminals by the Haw River Police Department will allow its officers to issue a greater percentage of its traffic citations through the E-Citation program and a means to report traffic crash data to the North Carolina Division of Motor Vehicles through the E-Crash program.
 The use of the E-Citation program ensures accurate and timely dissemination of information to the court system to facilitate adjudication.
-In 2016, the Belhaven Police Department issues 65 citations.